 - Only topics that have not been already selected can be selected online.

-- A topic may only be reserved by one team of THREE students.
+- A topic may only be reserved by one team of four students.

-- All three team members must be in the same program (either ELE or COE).
+- All four team members must be in the same program (either ELE or COE).

 - Each team will only be able to choose topics from their Category of Interest based on the third-year student Topic Intention Survey.

-- Once a team of THREE students has reserved a topic, they WILL NOT be permitted to change their selection.
+- Once a team of four students has reserved a topic, they WILL NOT be permitted to change their selection.

 - There are two types of FLCs: full-time and part time.